CDR Policies

 Depending on the integration type, the policy can:

-Notification and ticketing integrations must be configured before they can be selected in a policy.
+Note: Notifications and ticketing integrations must be configured in the integrations screen before they can be selected in a policy.

-Select the rules that should be included in the CDR policy.
+Select the detection rules that you would like to include in the specific CDR policy.

 Rules define the cloud threat behaviors or security events the policy detects, such as suspicious infrastructure changes, security control modifications, logging changes, or other cloud activity that may indicate risk.